Working together for water resilience: better businesses in a healthier catchment.

 HWH demonstration sites will show how the components of this holistic approach can fit together to bring multiple benefits and mitigate impacts at different scales.

-HWH is a Courtauld Commitment 2025 project coordinated by the South East Rivers Trust, Kent County Council and NIAB EMR.
+HWH is a Courtauld Commitment 2030 (C2030) project managed by the South East Rivers Trust in collaboration with Kent County Council and NIAB EMR.

 A voluntary agreement, C2030 enables collaborative action to deliver farm-to-fork reductions in food waste, greenhouse gas (GHG) emissions and water stress, thereby supporting the UK food and drink sector to achieve global environmental goals.